Small Batch Buttermilk Biscuits

 This Small Batch Buttermilk Biscuits recipe makes 8 delicious biscuits that are light, fluffy, flaky and buttery!
 It’s made with butter (no crisco here!) and buttermilk for the most amazing flavor and texture.

 I could eat one of these soft, golden brown, and mega flaky biscuits any time, any day, anywhere.
-They are perfect with my Homemade Sausage Gravy for a delicious biscuits and gravy meal!
-Yo can also serve them alongside some of my delicious soups such as my Sweet and Spicy Chili or Zupas Tomato Basil Soup.
+Serve them with Strawberry Butter for a simple sweet treat, or with Homemade Sausage Gravy for a delicious biscuits and gravy meal!
+You can also serve them alongside some of my delicious soups such as my Sweet and Spicy Chili or Zupas Tomato Basil Soup.

 Why This Recipe Works